 - " Reading.
 Every class will have an assigned reading which you must complete and engage with before we meet. - " Lecture.
-A short online lecture and quiz accompanies each reading assignment and must be completed by 9A.M. on the day of the accompanying class.
-After taking the quiz, you are encouraged to discuss the video and ask questions on our Slack channel. - " Active class sessions.
+A short online lecture and quiz accompanies each reading assignment and must be completed by 3 p.m. on the day of the accompanying class.
+Questions that arise during the lecture/quiz will be addressed at the beginning of class or through the Math 113 Slack channel. - " Active class sessions.
 Our 50-minute meetings will focus on group work with your peers.
 Collaborative problem-solving will allow you to interact with and grow your understanding of the material.
 There will be many opportunities for presenting solutions and proofs to your peers. - " Homework.
 I will assign two or three harder homework problems for you to complete after class.
 These are due two class periods later via Gradescope.